AdrianKay/Coursera_Learning/README.md

-# lab-agile-planning
+# DevOps and Software Engineering materials
-This repository contains the lab for Agile planning
+This repository projects and material for Coursera classes